SamyZouggari/mlfs-book/notebooks/airquality/README.md

 ### To improve the model, we could try extracting new features from these, to maximize the correlation.

-It takes to test the perfect combination so let's move on.
+It takes time to test the perfect combination so let's move on.

 ## Fine tune the model.